 Annual Ticket: € 25 (free access to the Archaeological Park of Ostia Antica and temporary exhibitions, valid for one year as of the date of issue).

 To get there using public transportation, take the metro (line B), get off at Piramide, and take the Roma Lido commuter train to Ostia Antica.
 Once you arrive, it’s about a 10-minute walk to the site.
+Always make sure to check the official site regarding admissions and opening hours.

 What happened to Ostia Antica?

-While Ostia Antica avoided wasn’t buried by a volcanic eruption, it too became lost to time.
-Several historical and economic events led to the gradual decay, and the city was eventually abandoned.
-While many tried to keep it going for some time, pirate raids and looting forced residents to relocate to other areas.
+While the town wasn’t buried by a volcanic eruption, it, too, became lost to time.
+Several historical and economic events led to the gradual decay and the city was eventually abandoned.
+While many tried to keep it going for some time, pirate raids and looting forced residents to relocate to other areas.Â

-After Ostia Antica was finally abandoned in the 9th century, the harbour silted up, and the area became plagued by malaria.
+After the town was finally abandoned in the 9th century, the harbour silted up, and the area became plagued by malaria.
 Looting and plundering of building materials took care of the rest.
-It wasn’t till the beginning of the 20th century when systematic excavations were undertaken.
-Today, it’s estimated that two-thirds of the ancient town are yet to be excavated.
+It wasn’t until the beginning of the 20th century that systematic excavations were undertaken.
+Today, it’s estimated that two-thirds of the ancient town has yet to be excavated.Â

 Is Ostia Antica worth visiting?

-If you love to explore ancient ruins and want to know more about how the Romans lived, Ostia Antica is definitely a place you want to visit.
-The mud and silt from the sea managed to preserve the city and many mosaics and frescoes.
+If you love to explore ancient ruins and want to learn more about how the Romans lived, Ostia Antica is definitely a place you want to visit.
+The mud and silt from the sea preserved the city and many mosaics and frescoes.Â

 Walking around is akin to visiting many modern towns today.
-There is the commercial area where many of the warehouses, shops and docks once stood.
-Many villas and smaller dwellings are still recognizable today, as are the baths, gardens and entertainment areas.
+There is the commercial area where many warehouses, shops and docks once stood.
+Many villas and smaller dwellings are still recognizable today, as are the baths, gardens and entertainment areas.Â

-You can also explore the former bath complex that was used for social gatherings and thermal therapy.
-There are remnants of mosaic floors, pools and marble steps – just enough to give you an idea of how grand the baths once were.
+You can also explore the former bath complex, which was used for social gatherings and thermal therapy.
+There are remnants of mosaic floors, pools and marble steps—just enough to give you an idea of how grand the baths once were.Â

-As you enter the site, you pass along the ancient necropolis where once urns with ashes of the dead were stored.
+As you enter the site, you pass along the ancient necropolis where once urns with the ashes of the dead were stored.
 Ancient laws prohibited sepulchral buildings from being built within city walls, so they were typically arranged along the city’s main access roads.
 Having been to many ancient ruins, we’ve only learned this fact while visiting Ostia Antica.
-Talk about a first-hand history lesson.
+Talk about a first-hand history lesson.Â

 Ostia Antica and modern-day Lido di Ostia

 You can visit Ostia Antica and Lido di Ostia as a day trip from Rome, or stay for few days and explore.
 While Ostia Antica is smaller and more laid-back, Lido di Ostia has great beaches and a lively centre.
-Many locals and those from nearby towns come here in the summer for a little break.
+Many locals and those from nearby towns come here in the summer for a little break.Â

-There are many restaurants, bars and shops to explore or relax and people watch.
-If you’re visiting Italy in the summer, you might enjoy hanging out at the beach for few days while exploring the area with quick trips to Rome.
-Keep in mind that August is usually when many Italians go to the beach, so if you’re planning on renting a place, do so in advance.
+There are many restaurants, bars and shops where you can explore or relax and people watch.
+If you’re visiting Italy in the summer, you might enjoy hanging out at the beach for a few days while exploring the area with quick trips to Rome.
+Keep in mind that August is usually when many Italians go to the beach, so if you’re planning on renting a place, do so in advance.Â